distillpub/post--activation-atlas/README.md

 smooth zoom between gridsizes

 ## Done
-add hover state for notebooklink turn off tooltip on scroll restore "no pan/zoom" options on atlas
+app.html and link to it somewhere spread operator in object literals add hover state for notebooklink turn off tooltip on scroll restore "no pan/zoom" options on atlas